 Sir William Brereton arrived in Nantwich in January 1643 to secure the county of Chester for Parliament.
 He brought with him just two troops of horse, three troops of dragoons, and his own company of foot.
 This tiny force formed the nucleus of an army that was to frustrate Royalist plans in the north west for the next three years, and make a significant contribution to parliament's ultimate victory in the first civil war.

-Hastily reequipped in Chester, Byron's army immediately went on the attack before idleness could alienate the city and breed rebellion.
-Now badly outnumbered, Brereton's forces fell back on Nantwich and Manchester, losing a confused battle at Middlewich and all the gains they had made that summer.
+Hastily reequipped in Chester, Byron's army immediately went on the attack, before idleness could alienate the city and breed rebellion.
+Now badly outnumbered, Brereton's forces fell back on Nantwich and Manchester, losing a confused battle at Middlewich, and all the gains they had made that year.
 The Cavalier's most celebrated victory was the daring capture of Beeston castle by the bombastic Captain Thomas Sandford and his firelocks,

-Byron's advance quickly surrounded Nantwich but a direct assault against the garrison was a costly failure and his army settled down for a miserable winter siege.
-If the town fell, the Royalists could push on into Lancashire, where they hoped to recruit many more men, and from there aid the Earl of Newcastle in defeating the Scots and securing the the North of England for the King.
+Byron's advance quickly surrounded Nantwich, but a direct assault against the garrison was a costly failure, and his army settled down for a miserable winter siege.
+If the town fell, the Royalists could push on into Lancashire, where they hoped to recruit many more men, and then aid the Earl of Newcastle in defeating the Scots, securing the the North of England for the King.

-Sadly for Charles it was not to be as Fairfax' column crossed the Pennines in terrible weather, joining up with Brereton's small Cheshire army, and several regiments of Lancashire Parlimentarians, at Manchester.
-Combining their forces under Fairfax overall command they hurried to relieve the now desperate garrison.
-Arriving outside Nantwich from the north on 25th of January they fought and won a battle against Byron's army in the fields between Welsh Row and Acton.
+Sadly for Charles it was not to be.
+Fairfax' column crossed the Pennines in terrible weather and joined up with Brereton's small Cheshire army, and several regiments of Lancashire Parliamentarians, at Manchester.
+Combining their forces under Fairfax overall command, they hurried to relieve the now desperate garrison.
+Arriving outside Nantwich from the north on the 25th of January, they fought and won a battle against Byron's army in the fields between Welsh Row and Acton.

 No comments: